Table of Contents

 And once all the restrictions and lockdowns hit, like millions upon millions of other kids, Noah’s anxiety and frustration boiled over and became a daily problem.
-And with that anxiety came additional symptoms of ADHD, anger, difficulty sleeping, withdrawing from other activities he loved, and so much more.
+And with that anxiety came additional symptoms of ADHD, anger, difficulty sleeping, withdrawal from other activities he loved, and so much more.

-You can read more about how Noah and his family overcame anxiety and ADHD here !
+You can read more about how Noah and his family overcame anxiety and ADHD here!